cvipenta/code-ss/z-from-symfony-to-laravel.md

 ## Digging deeper

+**About Artisan and console commands**
+- arguments and options in signature

 **About Database and Eloquent ORM**
 - use `php artisan migration:*` console commands (up, down, rollback, fresh)
 - make the first queries in controllers